BalistiK-25/s5LanguageTool/README.md

 # s5_LanguageTool
 The whole LanguageTool is documented with Emmy Annotation.
 If you use Visual Studio Code, for example, you can download the lua-extension by sumneko which includes Emmy Annotation support.

+The LanguageTool is quite large and covers a vast amount of functions for multilingual support.
+It very well may be that it still misses some functions.
+It also very well be that this LanguageTool might be a little bit of an **overkill** for small maps with **little amount of text**.

 ## Table of contents
 * [Why a language tool](#why-a-language-tool)
 * [Including Supported Languages](#including-supported-languages)